BranchMetrics/branch-deep-linking-public-api/README.md

 **alias** _optional_
 : Instead of our standard encoded short url, you can specify the alias of the link bnc.lt/alexaustin.
 Aliases are enforced to be unique per domain (bnc.lt, yourapp.com, etc).
 Be careful, link aliases are _unique_, immutable objects that cannot be deleted.

 NOTE: If you POST to the this endpoint with the same alias, and a matching set of other POST parameters to an existing aliased link, the original will be returned to you.
+If it clashes and you don't specify a match, will return a HTTP 409 error.

 **type** _optional_
 : ADVANCED: Set type to 1, to make the URL a one-time use URL.
 It won't deep link after 1 successful deep link